MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/webapi/use-postman-perform-operations.md

 ---
-title: "Use Postman to perform operations with Web API(Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
+title: "Use Postman to perform operations with the Web API (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
-description: "Learn how to compose and send Web API requests using Postman." ms.custom: ms.date: 07/23/2018 ms.reviewer: ms.service: crm-online ms.suite:
+description: "Learn how to compose and send Web API requests using Postman." ms.custom: ms.date: 12/19/2018 ms.reviewer: ms.service: crm-online ms.suite: